Prairie Kingsnake (Lampropeltis calligaster)

 by Jeff LeClere

+Harmless to humans.
 A medium sized Iowa snake that is 30 to 42 inches in length (Conant and Collins, 1991).
-It is nonvenomous.
-The prairie kingsnakes general coloration is quite variable.
+The prairie kingsnake’s general coloration is quite variable.
 Some specimens can be beautifully light colored, having a light gray or brown ground color and darker body blotches.
 The blotches are usually brown, but some snakes may have reddish or greenish blotches.
 Some, especially older specimens, may lose the spots and develop four longitudinal stripes down the back.
 This appears to be rare in Iowa, however.
 There are two rather oblong blotches behind the head; and an alternating row (sometimes two) of dark lateral spots on the sides.
 These lateral spots vary in size, but are never as big as the dorsal blotches.

 Prairie kingsnakes are found in the southern third of Iowa.